 The Aroostook County Jail Inmate List is an online list of persons who have been arrested and are in jail, including current status, bail amount (if applicable), and times you can visit.
 Also, you can find the same information on anybody arrested and booked or discharged in the past 24 hours.
 Inmates are listed alphabetically by last name.
 You will be able to locate their inmate information quicker if you have your friend or family member’s first and last name, date of birth, or arrest number.

 If your friend or loved one could possibly be at a different jail you should check our guide to other Maine jails: List of all jails in Maine

 A mugshot, or jail booking photograph, is a photograph that the jail takes when you get processed at jail intake.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your full name and jail ID number will be on the pictures, and they will be on file.

 How To Get Your Mugshot Removed